janvorwerk/opensportident.js/README.md

 # opensportident.js
 Open SPORTident JavaScript library.

 [SPORTident](https://www.sportident.com/) is a system to time your outdoor sport activities.
-See

 ## Work in progress!
 Do not use yet besides experimentation